Latest

 The Marianna

-The Marianna is our formal event space on the main floor of the house, with a capacity of 30-250 people.
-It has 13 foot ceilings, stained glass windows, and original fireplaces, and is perfect for weddings (both ceremony and reception), breakout sessions, rehearsal dinners, and holiday parties.
+The Marianna is our formal event space on the main floor of the late 1800's era house.
+It holds up to 120 guests seated, or up to 250 standing.
+Enjoy the elegance of 13 foot ceilings, stained glass windows, and original fireplaces and hardwood.
+The space is perfect for wedding ceremonies and receptions, rehearsal dinners, corporate events, and holiday parties.

 For all event spaces inquiries, please contact Eden at info@themarianna.com